 Clozapine can lower blood cells that help your body fight infections.
 This can make it easier for you to develop a serious or life-threatening infection.
 This risk is higher in women and older adults, and in people who are malnourished or have serious medical problems.

-While you are taking clozapine, your blood will need to be tested every week for the first 6 months of treatment, and then every 2 to 4 weeks.
+While you are taking clozapine, your blood will need to be tested often.
 Your doctor may also want to check your blood for several weeks after you stop using clozapine.
 Do not miss any follow-up visits to your doctor.

 If you stop taking clozapine for more than 2 days in a row, call your doctor before you start taking it again.